 Because people know that the next trend is right around the corner and their clothes will soon fall out of fashion, they lack an incentive to take care of them.
 This means they dispose of them faster.

-Every link in the fast fashion chain comes with huge environmental and societal costs, which I will go into below.
+Every link in the fast fashion chain comes with huge environmental and societal costs.

 Our clothes can take as long as 200 years to decompose...so our planet is getting polluted by more and more unnatural material all the time.

 What's wrong with fast fashion?
 Why is it bad for the environment?